MicroCODE-Gravity-Current/.github/profile/README.md

 1. Download latest version from Gravity GitHub
 2. Create new branch with version/date
 3. Review changelog and release notes
-4. Identify relevant changes for MicroCODE Gravity
+4. Identify relevant changes for MicroCODE App Template
-5. Evaluate and plan integration into MicroCODE Gravity
+5. Evaluate and plan integration into MicroCODE App Template

 ## Support & Resources